vanillasoap/kicad-mcp/README.md

    - For testing servers via command line, the working directory will be where you run the command

 See [Troubleshooting Guide](docs/troubleshooting.md) for more details.

+If you're still not able to troubleshoot, please open a Github issue.

 ## Contributing